Come learn what it takes to Begin Developing a Positive Body Image! Hint – it has nothing to do with changing your body!

 Of course, I know this is not easy to do when starting out, which is why I would love to share with you this weeks freebie!

-If you are still struggling or looking for more guidance on how to begin developing a positive body image, I invite you to join me for the upcoming enrollment period for The School of Health & Happiness.
+If you are still struggling or looking for more guidance on how to begin developing a positive body image, I invite you to join me inside my program Diet Culture Detox or to sign up for one-on-one Holistic Health Counseling.
 Learning to develop a positive body image is just one of the twenty life changing lessons you will learn that will help you to get healthy, and stay happy, without ever having to diet again.

 Latest posts by Emily Kyle (see all)